Sowmya-BH/AIJobBoard/README.md

 # Job Scout

+### **An AI-powered job board and résumé-scoring agent that is a AI heavy system (57,000 jobs + deep scoring) is managed on a tiny 512MB RAM budget by offloading math to the cloud.
-### **An AI-powered job board and résumé-scoring agent Upload a résumé, get semantically-ranked matches, score it against any job with a real ATS/HR model, and generate cover letters, interview questions and tailored résumés — using **your own** LLM key** that uses Python and Fast API in the backend.
+BusineUpload a résumé, get semantically-ranked matches, score it against any job with a real ATS/HR model, and generate cover letters, interview questions and tailored résumés — using **your own** LLM key** that uses Python and Fast API in the backend.

 An AI-powered job board and résumé-scoring agent on ~57,000 real job listings.